CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

         {{<figure src="/images/netq/snapshot-create-snap-dialog-now-310.png" width="400">}}

     - For the network state at a previous date and time, click **Past**, then click in **Start Time** field to use the calendar to step through selection of the date and time.
-You may need to scroll down to see the entire calendar.
+You might need to scroll down to see the entire calendar.

         {{<figure src="/images/netq/snapshot-create-snap-dialog-past-310.png" width="400">}}